trunghieunguyen2509/trunghieunguyen2509/README.md

 ## Hi there 👋
 # About me
-👋 Hey, I’m Hieu — an aspiring Data Scientist
+👋 Hey, I’m Hieu — an aspiring Machine Learning Engineer.
 Welcome to my “sandbox” — a messy, curious corner of the internet where I share my projects, experiments, and the random data rabbit holes I dive into.

 - 🔭 I’m currently working on applying machine learning and AI in the fitness industry — think smarter meal planning, personalized calorie tracking, and data-driven workout insights.